jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 [duck-typing](https://en.wikipedia.org/wiki/Duck_typing).
 That is, solvers are not expected to implement the full API, nor is there a well-defined minimal subset of what must be implemented.
-Instead, you should implement the API as necessary in order to make the solver function as you require.
+Instead, you should implement the API as necessary to make the solver function as you require.

 The main reason for using duck-typing is that solvers work in different ways and target different use-cases.